shubhaminnani/path_survival/README.md

 # Pathomic Fusion: An Integrated Framework for Fusing Histopathology and Genomic Features for Diagnosis and Prognosis

 This Repository is cloned from https://github.com/mahmoodlab/PathomicFusion.
 For any other information please refer to main repository.
+Specials Thanks to the original Authors.
+This Repo is created to modify the code as per need.

 <details>
 <summary>